GhustOne/CheeseMenu/README.md

   - menu.get_feature_by_hierarchy_key
     - if duplicates are found it'll return the first one created
     - its hierarchy keys are case sensitive and not all lowercase like 2t1's
-    - it'll look for cheesemenu features first, if not found, it'll use the original 2t1 function
+    - it'll use the original 2t1 function, if it returns nil it will use cheesemenu's function